kmiya/CarND-Traffic-Sign-Classifier-Project/writeup.md

     mat = cv2.getRotationMatrix2D((inp, inp), rot, scale)
     return cv2.warpAffine(result, mat, (32, 32), borderMode=cv2.BORDER_REPLICATE)
 ```
-The followings are examples of the data augmentation.
+The followings are examples of the augmented data.
 ![Data augmentation][image2]

 > 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.